gcbeltramini/etl-project/resources/docs/airflow.md

 1. copy the CSV data into the tables;
 1. run checks on data quality.

-### Create tables operator
+### Run SQL operator

-This operator uses a SQL statement to remove the existing tables and create new ones in a PostgreSQL database, whose connection parameters are defined on the Airflow connections properties.
+This operator receives table names and runs the SQL statements from a file.
+It is used to drop and create tables in a PostgreSQL database, whose connection parameters are defined on the Airflow connections properties.

 ### CSV to table operator

-Operator that uses a SQL statement to copy the contents of a CSV file into the corresponding tables created by the "create tables operator".
+Operator that uses a SQL statement to copy the contents of a CSV file into the corresponding tables created by the "run SQL operator".

 ### Data quality operator

 Operator to run checks on the data.
 It receives one or more SQL-based test cases along with the expected results and executes the tests.
 For each test, the test result and expected result are checked and, if there is no match, the operator raises an exception.
-For example, one can check the minimum number of rows in a table or if there is any missing value in a specific column.
+For example, one can check the minimum number of rows in a table, or if there is any missing value in a specific column, or run an arbitrary query involving only the table to be tested.

+The exception is raised after all tests ran.
+So the task is successful if no tests fail, and is unsuccessful if at least one test fails.